netzwirt/ansible-http-haproxy/README.md

 - ACL's
 - Domain-name or SNI based backend selection
 - Enforce redirects http -> https
-- "Routing" different url's can connect to different backends
+- "Routing": different url's can connect to different backends
 - Special Route for letsecnrypt.org (since 0.4)
-- Templae for galera-cluster (since 0.4)
+- Template for galera-cluster (since 0.4)

 #Role Variables

 ##Named acl's `haproxy_source_acl`

-A dictionary containing { acl-name : list with ip-ranges } which can be used for access control in the frontend.
+A dictionary containing { acl-name : list with ip-ranges } which can be used for access control in frontends.

 Example: